AndresRTejedor/Mold/docs/source/example_LM_mw.md

 The parameter `nkT` gives the well depth in $k_BT$  and must sweep the values presented above.
 Regarding the velocity seed, the variable `seed` controls the initial velocity seed.
 Also, there are some variables that might be interesting to know:
-- `thermoSteps` gives the number of timesteps to print the thermos.
+- `thermoSteps` gives the number of timesteps to print the thermo.
 - `restartSteps` indicates the frequency of saving the restart files.
 - `dumpSteps` is the number of steps to save the trajectory in the dump file and for this step can be set above 200000 as it is not required in this step.